 From 2005-2014, total foundation giving focused on reaching people of color never exceeded 8.5% for any year—and only 1% of those grants were specifically for racial justice.

 Revenues of Black-led organizations are 24% less than white-led counterparts, and unrestricted net assets of Black-led organizations are 76% lower than white-led organizations, according to a recent study

 As part of our service to you, our team has curated a list of racial justice learning resources and a list of local racial justice organizations supported through our Racial Equity Fund.

 Please get in touch with us directly to discuss how your Donor Advised Fund can advance racial justice and equity in Brooklyn and beyond:

-Sarah Shannon, Chief Operating Officer
+Sarah Shannon, Chief Philanthropy Officer

 Brooklyn/NYC Racial Justice Organizations: